 module, please refer to the handbook for user documentation as well as API documentation for the various sub-modules of the project.

 Accessing Configuration

 To access a particular configuration, you can use:

 '''

-from esm_tools import read_config_file

 ollie_config = read_config_file("machines/ollie")

 '''

 Important note here is that the configuration file has not yet been parsed, so it's just the dictionary representation of the YAML.